-"I thought I loved my registrar practice, I thought it was brilliant..but I am so glad that I have experienced other practices now."
-(P12, Salaried)
+'I thought I loved my registrar practice, I thought it was brilliant ... but I am so glad that I have experienced other practices now.
+(P12, salaried)

-"I think what's amazing is how different, different practices are really in terms of the team feel, the patient population...I think it is really helpful just to see how different practices do things."
-(P7, Salaried)
+'I think what's amazing is how different, different practices are really in terms of the team feel, the patient population ...
+I think it is really helpful just to see how different practices do things.
+(P7, salaried)

-Broadening experience in the GP role is clearly beneficial and in both clinical and non-clinical aspects helps NQGPs ease into the job:
+Broadening experience in the GP role is clearly beneficial and in both clinical and non-clinical aspects helps newly-qualified GPs ease into the job:

-"..! am more confident because of working in some different places and having to deal with a little more..! feel better for it."
-(P8, Salaried)
+'I am more confident because of working in some different places and having to deal with a little more ...
+I feel better for it.'
+(P8, salaried)

-1.2 Working in other primary care settings
+Working in other primary care settings.

 Those who had experience of primary care roles outside GP practices also discovered how useful this could be.
-Roles mentioned included working in an acute GP support service based in secondary care triaging potential GP admissions; a referral management service and prison work.
+Roles mentioned included working in an acute GP support service based in secondary care triaging potential GP admissions, a referral management service, and prison work.
 Although this may be uncommon within GP training at present, some exposure to such roles can clearly be valuable for understanding the wider context of the role:

-"...what was massively useful was doing..the acute GP service in which I try to keep patients at home using lots of community services.
-Now when I started this job I didn't know anything about it and now I know a lot more and that's really useful for my..other job in which I am a locum GP."
-(P2, Locum/Mixed role)
+'What was massively useful was doing ... the acute GP service in which I try to keep patients at home using lots of community services.
+Now when I started this job I didn't know anything about it and now I know a lot more and that's really useful for my ... other job in which I am a locum GP.
+(P2, locum/ mixed role)

-"It gives you a different perspective on different roles and expectations and demands of being a GP."
-(P28, Locum/Mixed role)
+'It gives you a different perspective on different roles and expectations and demands of being a GP.
+(P28, locum/mixed role)

-In addition to learning about the wider role of the GP and broadening perspective of the NHS, adaptability was felt to be a valuable:
+In addition to learning about the wider role of the GP and broadening perspective of the NHS, adaptability was felt to be valuable:

-"It is useful to perhaps move around a bit more...you then learn how to adapt to that and learn what it is you need to know" (P20, Partner)
+'It is useful to perhaps move around a bit more ... you then learn how to adapt to that and learn what it is you need to know.'
+(P20, partner)